trinodb/trino/presto-docs/src/main/sphinx/develop/event-listener.rst

 * Split completion (success or failure)

 This functionality enables development of custom logging, debugging and performance analysis plugins.
-In a Presto cluster, only a single event listener plugin can be active at a time .
+In a Trino cluster, only a single event listener plugin can be active at a time .

 Implementation